The Annual General Meeting of ANZAB, held on 6 June 2015 in Adelaide, approved the following resolution:

 (h) to do and perform such things as may be conducive or incidental to the foregoing [sections].

-Following a furtherance motion at the 2016 AGM, and a subsequent discusssion by the ANZAB Executive, subject to Funds Committe approval, the scheme will be ongoing.
+Following furtherance motions at the 2016 AGM and the 2021 AGM, the scheme will be ongoing.

 A bellringer who had a heart attack is lowered through a trapdoor in the St Mary's Cathedral bell tower.